contentstack-launch-examples/content-security-policy-example/README.md

 When you open the page, you should see:

-1. **No CSP Errors**: With the hash-based CSP solution, the browser should NOT generate CSP errors blocking the Cloudflare script.
+1. **No CSP Errors**: With the Launch edge function solution, the browser should NOT generate CSP errors blocking the Cloudflare script.

-2. **Working Email Links**: The mailto links on the page should work properly because Cloudflare's email protection script is now allowed by the hash-based CSP.
+2. **Working Email Links**: The mailto links on the page should work properly because Cloudflare's email protection script is now proxied through our edge function with proper nonce.

 ## Technical Implementation

 ### CSP Headers

-The Next.js configuration (`next.config.ts`) sets CSP headers with hash-based allowlist:
+The Next.js configuration (`next.config.ts`) sets CSP headers with strict-dynamic:

-- Uses `script-src-elem` directive with `'unsafe-inline'`, `'strict-dynamic'`, `https:`, `http:`, `'unsafe-eval'`, nonce, and hash
+- Uses `script-src-elem` directive with `'unsafe-inline'`, `'strict-dynamic'`, `https:`, `http:`, `'unsafe-eval'`, and nonce
 - Includes both `script-src-elem` and `script-src` directives
-- The `strict-dynamic` directive is maintained for security
+- The `strict-dynamic` directive is maintained for security (as required by customer)
-- Allows specific Cloudflare script via SHA-256 hash
+- Scripts are served through Launch edge function with proper nonce

-### Cloudflare Email Protection
+### Launch Edge Function Solution

-- Includes Cloudflare's email protection script in the page head (simulating enabled feature)
+- **Edge Function**: `functions/[proxy].edge.js` proxies the Cloudflare email protection script
-- Creates multiple protected email links using Cloudflare's `/cdn-cgi/l/email-protection` format
+- **Script Source**: Changed from direct Cloudflare URL to `/functions/proxy`
-- Includes `data-cfemail` attributes for email decoding
+- **Nonce Support**: Edge function serves script with proper nonce for CSP compliance
-- The script fails to load due to CSP restrictions, breaking the email links
+- **Maintains Security**: Keeps `strict-dynamic` while allowing the script to load

 ## Files Modified